 New Cars and Poor Credit

-The average price of a brand new vehicle rose to over $36,000 in 2020, and it's the second-largest expense for most Americans behind a home.
-Since many can't typically shell out that much cash at once, most people turn to auto financing.
+The average price of a brand-new vehicle rose to $48,759 in December of 2023, and it's the second-largest expense for most Americans behind a home.
+Since many shoppers can't typically shell out that much cash at once, most people turn to auto financing.

 If you have good credit you're more likely to qualify for preapproval from a direct lender such as a bank or credit union.
 You may also have an easier time getting a loan with a captive lender through an automaker.